matschie1/MQTTDevice/README.md

   * Arduino IDE: simply use #include "icons.h".
 * download and install the following libs in your Arduino IDE:

-  * NTPClient by Fabrice Weinberg Version 3.1.0
+  * NTPClient by Fabrice Weinberg Version 3.2.0
-  * Adafruit GFX Library by Adafruit Version 1.5.6
+  * Adafruit GFX Library by Adafruit Version 1.5.7
   * Adafruit SSD1306 by Adafruit Version 1.3.0
   * ArduinoJSON by Benoit Blanchon Version 5.13.4 (only use this version!
 Do not update this lib!)
   * DallasTemperature by Miles Burton Version 3.8.0
-  * OneWire By Jim Studt Version 2.3.4
+  * OneWire By Jim Studt Version 2.3.5
   * PubSubClient by Nick O'Leary Version 2.7.0
   * Time by Michael Margolis Version 1.5.0
   * Timezone by Jack Christensen Version 1.2.2
-  * WiFiManager by tzapu Version 0.14.0
+  * WiFiManager by tzapu Version 0.15.0
   * TimeZone lib: open file library.properties and change the line architectures=avr into architectures=*

-Please note: starting with Version 1.03 you need to install Adafruit SSD1306 and Adafruit GFX in your Arduino IDE.
-Libs are removed from repository!

 ### Main Functions